 In recent years, we have continued to focus on the modernization of our fleet and, when possible, standardization of equipment.
 Our customers require modern helicopters that offer enhanced safety features and greater performance.
 Increasingly, customers flying offshore tend to prefer twin-engine helicopters to single-engine helicopters due to the additional safety afforded from two engines.
-In response to this demand, we have transformed our fleet significantly: since the beginning of 2005 we have added 117 helicopters, disposed of 80 helicopters and reduced the average age of our owned fleet from 17 years to 12 years.
-As of June 30, 2012, 34% of our fleet was five years old or less.
-We have spent \$87.0 million, \$158.9 million, \$130.8 million and \$90.8 million to acquire helicopters and other equipment in the six months ended June 30, 2012, and in the 12 months ended 2011, 2010 and 2009, respectively, primarily for medium and heavy helicopters.
+In response to this demand, we have transformed our fleet significantly: since the beginning of 2005 we have added 121 helicopters, disposed of 80 helicopters and reduced the average age of our owned fleet from 17 years to 11 years.
+As of September 30, 2012, 34% of our fleet was five years old or less.
+We have spent \$91.2 million, \$158.9 million, \$130.8 million and \$90.8 million to acquire helicopters and other equipment in the nine months ended September 30, 2012, and in the years ended December 31, 2011, 2010 and 2009, respectively, primarily for medium and heavy helicopters.

-As of June 30, 2012, in addition to our existing operating fleet, we had purchased and were in possession of one Eurocopter EC225, one Eurocopter EC135 and two AgustaWestland AW139s, all of which will become operational in 2012.
-As of June 30, 2012, we had commitments of \$139.7 million, primarily under agreements to purchase helicopters, consisting of two AgustaWestland AW139 medium helicopters, five AgustaWestland AW169 light twin helicopters and five AgustaWestland AW189 medium helicopters.
-Approximately \$120.1 million of these commitments may be terminated without further liability other than the payment of aggregate liquidated damages of \$3.3 million.
-In addition, we had outstanding options to purchase up to an additional five AW139 medium helicopters and five AW189 helicopters.
-If these options are exercised, the helicopters will be delivered beginning in 2013 through 2016.
+As of September 30, 2012, we had commitments of \$138.7 million, primarily under agreements to purchase helicopters, consisting of two AW139 medium helicopters, five AW169 light twin helicopters and five AW189 medium helicopters.
+Approximately \$125.0 million of these commitments may be terminated without further liability other than aggregate liquidated damages of \$3.3 million.
+In addition, we had outstanding options to purchase up to an additional five AW139 medium helicopters and five AW189 medium helicopters will be delivered in 2013 through 2016.